 Abergwaun Community Turbine

 In its first twelve months of operation, turbine production was 648000 kwh.
 This was significantly (11%) above expectation, thanks to particularly windy weather during the winter of 2015/16.
-As show below, month by month there can be quite large variations in wind speed from the expected figures, probably mainly due to those figures being based on average UK figures as no very local data is available, and of course weather although seasonal is not highly predictable.
+The following year proved to be less productive and in mid 2018 the turbine was out of service for some months as the gear box was repaired.
+As shown below, month by month there can be quite large variations in wind speed from the expected figures, probably mainly due to those figures being based on average UK figures as no very local data is available, and of course weather although seasonal is not highly predictable.

 In the summer of 2011, Transition Bro Gwaun’s renewables group, with support from the Welsh Government’s community renewables programme, Ynni’r Fro, and in partnership with Parc-y-Morfa Farms Ltd initiated a joint venture project on land adjacent to Fishguard, where the turbine now stands.